cassydm/rockies_moneyball_part-deux/README.md

 ## Question to Answer

-1. What pitch will the pitcher throw to the batter?
+1. What pitch type should the pitcher throw?

 ## Neural Network Models
 Recurrent Neural Networks (RNN):​